The Foundation for Homeless Cats Non Profit

-We are concerned citizens who have joined together to help control the free roaming cat population in our communities.
-We all started doing TNR (Trap, Neuter, Return) on our own or reached out for help and information.
+We concerned citizens who have joined together to help control the free roaming cat population in our communities.
 Our organization was started August, 2008 by Carla D Jewell.
 Carla has been utilizing TNR since 2001, realizing that this was the ONLY solution to address the issue of free roaming cats.
 She knew there were others out there doing the same thing and had a vision to bring them together in order to support one another and come together to ensure the public is educated on TNR and current laws protecting free roaming cats.
-Our group has grown to over 250 members with the same goals.
-You may join our free online community at

 The goal of The Foundation for Homeless Cats is to educate community leaders and residents of Maricopa County, Arizona, on implementing an economically feasible method for humanely reducing the population of stray and free roaming cats, thus easing neighborhood tensions, fostering compassion, and to see abuse diminished and laws enforced.